code-dot-org/code-dot-org/pegasus/emails/2017-01-17-csd-facilitators.md

 <%= name_s %>,

-You were one of the first <%= state_s %> educators to use the Code.org Computer Science Principles (CS Principles) curriculum.
+You are one of the first <%= state_s %> educators to use the Code.org Computer Science Discoveries (CS Discoveries) curriculum.
 Here's your chance to go a step further and impact even more students.
 Help us train the next generation of educators with this exciting, game-changing curriculum!

-This summer, we're training <%= state_s %> teachers in our CS Principles curriculum, and we're looking for highly-qualified, flexible, and knowledgeable facilitators who can develop and support these teachers throughout the 2017-18 school year.
+This summer, we're training <%= state_s %> teachers in our CS Discoveries curriculum, and we're looking for highly-qualified, flexible, and knowledgeable facilitators who can develop and support these teachers throughout the 2017-18 school year.

-**That’s why [we’ve opened applications](https://code.org/educate/professional-learning/facilitator) for the CS Principles Facilitator Development Program.** Code.org's Facilitator Development Program is a highly-selective professional learning program designed to prepare and support facilitators to deliver high-quality professional development on Code.org's curriculum.
+**That’s why [we’ve opened applications](https://code.org/educate/professional-learning/facilitator) for the CS Discoveries Facilitator Development Program.** Code.org's Facilitator Development Program is a highly-selective professional learning program designed to prepare and support facilitators to deliver high-quality professional development on Code.org's curriculum.
 The application period closes on **February 1st**.

 If accepted, you commit to: